Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Isometric asymptotes of contractive weighted shifts on directed trees

-\begin{rem} \textup{(i) From the theorem above we can get the unitary asymptote of $\Sl$.
-In fact, it is $(W,A^{1/2})$, where $W$ is the minimal unitary dilation of the isometry $U$.
-It is easy to see that this minimal unitary dilation is a bilateral shift with multiplicity $\Br(\irT')$ or $\Br(\irT')+1$.}
+\begin{rem} (i) From the theorem above we can calculate the unitary asymptote of $\Sl$.
+In fact, it is the minimal unitary dilation $W$ of the isometry $U$.
+It is easy to see that this minimal unitary dilation is unitarily equivalent to a simple bilateral shift operator of multiplicity $\Br(\irT')$ or $\Br(\irT')+1$.

-\textup{(ii/a) If the directed tree $\irT$ has a root, then any isometric weighted shift on $\irT$ is of class $C_{\cdot 0}$, i.e.: a unilateral shift with multiplicity $\Br(\irT)$.}
+(ii/a) If the directed tree $\irT$ has a root, then any isometric weighted shift on $\irT$ is of class $C_{\cdot 0}$, i.e.: it is unitarily equivalent to a simple unilateral shift operator with multiplicity $\Br(\irT)$.